 - Human nutrition and dietetics graduates are eligible to apply for acceptance into a dietetic internship.

-- Students may participate in the Nutrition Club, N.C.
-Academy of Science, and the Greensboro District of Dietetic Association.
+- Students may participate in the Nutrition Club, Academy of Nutrition and Dietetics, NC Dietetic Association, and the NC Academy of Science.

 Accolades & Accomplishments